 Is New Hope open to people with a non-Methodist background?

 Absolutely!
-New Hope is open to people of a variety of religious backgrounds, or even no religious background.
+New Hope is open to people from a variety of religious backgrounds, or even no faith background.
 You may have never attended a church in your life or, maybe you grew up in a church, but haven't been active for a long time.
-Or, maybe you are new to the Green Bay/De Pere area, and are looking for a church home.
+Or, maybe you are new to the Green Bay/De Pere area and are looking for a church home.
 Whatever your background, we want to welcome you warmly, help you to grow in your faith, and reach out in service alongside you.

 Where does your church meet?

 Our church gathers at 1950 Dickinson Road (near Swan Road), less than 1/2 mile east of East De Pere High School and only minutes from Green Bay.
 Dickinson Road is also called Chicago Street and County Highway G. We believe that our church is not a building but a people who share their lives in service and worship.
 As our mission grows, we're keeping our eyes open for a larger space as a base to grow in our faith and serve the community.